JonLatane/jonline/backend/README.md

 Some really dumb integration tests are provided in `backend/Makefile`.
 You need `grpc_cli` installed (`brew install grpc_cli`). `make test_list_services` and `make test_authentication` will test Jonline's gRPC reflection and the actual authentication locally with `grpc_cli`.

 ## Deploying
-The quickest way to deploy is to simply run `make create_db_deployment create_be_deployment` from the root of this repo.
+The quickest way to deploy is to simply run `make deploy_db_create deploy_be_create` from the root of this repo.
 This will create a database and two `jonline` service replicas in your Kubernetes cluster.
 No compilation required.
 Note that by default, Jonline will run without TLS, so passwords, tokens, and everything goes back and forth as plain text!

 ### Deploying with TLS support
 1. Initial TLS Setup